 All those working with under 18 yr olds will require some level of DBS clearance, whether assisting with leading Sunday morning Children’s Groups, Bright Sparks, Youth groups etc.

 Short-term volunteers such as those helping at one off events will also require safe recruitment, so if you intend on helping, don’t leave it until the last minute to volunteer!

 The law is more complicated when it comes to Vulnerable Adults which includes all Pastoral Care and some other Church activities.

-Our Safeguarding Officer for Vulnerable Adults is Stephanie Wren.
+Our Safeguarding Officer for Vulnerable Adults is Caroline Owen.

-If you are in any doubt about your situation contact Stephanie at church, via the Church Office on 0117 9687449, or see her direct contact details in the Church directory.
+If you are in any doubt about your situation contact Caroline at church, via the Church Office on 0117 9687449, or see her direct contact details in the Church directory.